 Since time out of mind, Artemis, the Huntress, the Unwed, the Great Midwife, the Witch Sister, has taught women how to own our own bodies.
 That ownership is once again under threat, and Artemis, and her Sister Witches stand ready to defend it.
 No one can really call them self "witch" if they don't know the ancient magic that liberates women from unwanted pregnancy.

 The first thing you have to know is that herbal abortions are dangerous.
 This IS NOT homeopathy, or green living.
 It is not a "safe alternative" to a real abortion.
 This is post-apocalypse medicine.
 If you at all can, get a real abortion, from a real doctor.
-Our foremothers fought so that you will never need to know this, but when being pregnant seems worse than being dead, this is the medicine you need.
+Our foremothers fought, we are all still fighting, so that you will never need to know this, but when being pregnant seems worse than being dead, this is the medicine you need.

 If you are afraid, Artemis will give you strength.
 (Magic for that here)